 HTM 06-01 in more detail

 HTM 06-01 is a component of the Government’s Health Technical Memoranda.
 This provides comprehensive advice and guidance on the specialised building and engineering technology used in healthcare delivery.
 The design process should verify that single points of failure leading to loss of electricity supply are minimised by providing the appropriate level of resilience at the point of use.

 HTM 06-01 defines three power supplies for use across a healthcare estate: Primary, typically from the energy supply company – this is supplemented by a secondary supply, such as a stand by generator or batteries.
 A tertiary power supply, in the form of a UPS solution or backup battery system, constitutes a further supplement.
 The memorandum considers two aspects of risk arising from a power outage:

-- Clinical risk (subdivided into patient and non-patient areas); Clinical risk grading is form E (Lowest) to A (highest)
+- Clinical risk (subdivided into patient and non-patient areas); Clinical risk grading is from E (Lowest) to A (highest)

 - Non-clinical business continuity risks (subdivided into medical services and engineering services).
 Gradings are from IV (Lowest) to I (Highest)

 The intensive care units coming under pressure today are classified as Risk grade A. The highest grade covering life support, operating theatre suites, catheterising rooms, accident & emergency resuscitation units, MRI and other locations.
-Where power supply disconnection represents a threat to life, an alternative source such as a UPS system must be available within 0.5s or as a no-break supply if critical medical electrical (ME) equipment will not continue to function without a reset after a 0.5s break.
+Where power supply disconnection represents a threat to life, an alternative source such as an uninterruptible power supply system is necessary.
+This must be available within 0.5s or as a no-break supply if critical medical electrical (ME) equipment will not continue to function without a reset after a 0.5s break.

 Other engineering services that support clinical treatment should be connected to the secondary power supply within 15s of any electrical supply interruption.

 Overall, HTM 06-01’s view is that: “The required system resilience can be achieved in two basic ways: first, by having an alternative power supply and, second, by having alternative distribution cables and/or routes; both may be engaged by automatic changeover with manual bypass.”